Whitechapel Mission

 The Mission is open for tea at 06.00, then breakfast is served from 8am each and every morning of the year and offers a large choice.
 A standard breakfast consists of 2 fried eggs, bacon, sausages, 2 hash browns, mushrooms, baked beans and tomatoes, served with a choice of bread or toast, and of course, tea or coffee.
 We also offer porridge and a choice of cereals, with other options available.

 There is no charge for breakfast.
 In fact, there is no charge for any of our services.
 We do not know how many people will arrive on any given day.
-It may be as few as 200, but we feel that if there is only one person knocking on our door then we should open that door and make them welcome.
+It may be as few as 200, or reach 600, but we feel that if there is only one person knocking on our door then we should open that door and make them welcome.

 Pre the pandemic we would normally expect to cook 200-250 breakfasts on a weekday and as many as 300 at weekends.